braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/campaigns_in_multiple_languages.md

 - iOS Push: Message, Sound, and Custom URL
 - In-App Message: Message
 - Windows Universal Push: Text 1, Text 2, Text 3, and Image Name
 In addition, a warning will display if you have already entered content in any of the selected fields.
-You can choose to replace existing content with the templated text, or insert the templated text after the existing text.
+You can choose to replace existing content with the templated text or insert the templated text after the existing text.

 ![Select Fields][4]